crytic/tayt/README.md

 optional arguments:
-  -h, --help            show this help message and exit --seq-len SEQ_LEN     Number of transactions to generate during testing.
+  -h, --help            show this help message and exit --seq-len SEQ_LEN     Number of transactions to generate during testing. (default: 10) --blacklist-function BLACKLIST_FUNCTION [BLACKLIST_FUNCTION ...]
-                        (default: 10)
-  --blacklist-function BLACKLIST_FUNCTION [BLACKLIST_FUNCTION ...]
                         Function name (space separated) to blacklist from execution.
-  --psender PSENDER     Address of the sender for property transactions.
+  --psender PSENDER     Address of the sender for property transactions. (default: 1) --sender SENDER [SENDER ...]
-                        (default: 1)
-  --sender SENDER [SENDER ...]
-                        Addresses (space separated) to use for the transactions sent during testing. (default: [0, 1, 2]) --cairo-path CAIRO_PATH [CAIRO_PATH ...]
+                        Addresses (space separated) to use for the transactions sent during testing.
+                        (default: [0, 1, 2])
+  --cairo-path CAIRO_PATH [CAIRO_PATH ...]
                         A list of directories, separated by space to resolve import paths.
   --coverage            Output a coverage file.
   --no-shrink           Avoid shrinking failing sequences.
+  --get-class-hash      Get the class hash to use with a deploy function.
+  --declare DECLARE [DECLARE ...]
+                        A list of contracts that will be declared.
 ```

 ### Writing invariants